kubevirt/kubevirt.github.io/pages/summit.md

 **1500-1525: _Keep your VM dancing with volume migration_** <br>
 Description: Want a refresh of your storage?
 Is there a better performing class available in your cluster?
 Is an old one being deprecated?
 Don’t panic, you don’t need to turn off your VM.

-The new option for updateVolumeStrategy [1] allows you to update and migrate storage while the VM is running.
+The new option for [updateVolumeStrategy](https://github.com/KubeVirt/community/blob/main/design-proposals/volume-update-strategy.md) allows you to update and migrate storage while the VM is running.
 You just need to apply a new VM definition that replaces the existing volumes with new ones.
 This update will initiate the volume migration, and at the end of the process, the VM will have entirely copied the data from the old volumes to the new ones without any workload disruptions.

-The talk will cover what you can do with this new feature and go over the technical decisions that lead to the final design .
-[1] https://github.com/KubeVirt/community/blob/main/design-proposals/volume-update-strategy.md
+The talk will cover what you can do with this new feature and go over the technical decisions that lead to the final design.

 **1530-1555: _Optimizing GPU Capacity across multiple Data Centers_** <br>
-Description: The talk will cover details about use case, design and workflow on how Nvidia GeForce Now platform leverage a GPU Capacity to orchestrate VM workload across a fleet of Data Centers.
+Description: The talk will cover details about use case, design and workflow on how the Nvidia GeForce Now platform leverage a GPU Capacity to orchestrate VM workloads across a fleet of Data Centers.

+Use case:
-Use case: Nvidia GeForce Now platform intends to maximize GPU usage in a Data Center while catering to an on-demand continuous churning VM work load.<br>
+Nvidia GeForce Now platform intends to maximize GPU usage in a Data Center while catering to an on-demand continuous churning VM work load.

+Specific constraint:
-Specific constraint: VM should get to running state and not get stuck at “not scheduled” due to capacity unavailability.<br>
+VM should get to running state and not get stuck at “not scheduled” due to capacity unavailability.

+Design details:
-Design details: - The system leverages a GPU Capacity API to get accurate capacity information in a DC - Design details of the GPU Capacity API and Controller.
-Events driven mechanism to keep track of accurate GPU Capacity information during workload churn.<br>
+- The system leverages a GPU Capacity API to get accurate capacity information in a DC.
+- Design details of the GPU Capacity API and Controller.
+- Events driven mechanism to keep track of accurate GPU Capacity information during workload churn.

 Nvidia GeForce Now workflow: How Capacity API is leveraged to orchestrate workload across a fleet of Data Centers at full GPU capacity to achieve on-demand scheduling needs.

 **1600-1625: _Isolating container workloads in Virtual Machines using KubeVirt_** <br>